adrydry/Learning-DevOps/Aws.md/Aws services for DevOps.md

 - It enables organizations to create multiple users with their own credentials;
 - allows users to do only task related to their job in the Aws console
 EX: We have an EC2 Instances where an application is running.
 This application wants to access only the S3 bucket.
 The **Iam role attach the Policy** helps to authenticate the access to the s3 bucket
+Iam is a free service and Global infrastructure
 ## AWS CICD
 These services will be used by the Devops Engineer to automate the process of development and deployment of applications.
 We have: